 Not only is your sunscreen preventing you from absorbing the benefits of the sun, but it could also be causing you harm.
 Many sunscreens contain chemicals that can be damaging to your skin and health.
 These chemicals are absorbed into your skin within seconds, meaning the sunscreen you're using to protect yourself, could be hurting you.
 Keep reading to see a list of common harmful chemicals in sunscreen, and make sure none of them are in the sunscreens you use.
 If you’re going to be in direct sunlight for long hours, or if your skin burns easily even with these tips, you can always use a natural alternative to common sunscreens.
-My favorite brand is Badger Balm, we carry a few of their products in our store.
-They have a line of sunscreens containing clear zinc, so you won’t struggle with a thick, white residue.
-It’s important to know your skin and know what your skin can handle, so you can properly protect it while still getting the benefits from the sun.
+My favorite brand is Raw Elements, we carry a few of their products in-store and online.
+Their line of sunscreen uses non-nano zinc oxide and organic oils and butters to provide clean and safe sun protection It’s important to know your skin and know what your skin can handle, so you can properly protect it while still getting the benefits from the sun.

 Why we don’t like commercial sunscreen

 Commercial sunscreen can be laced with chemicals such as oxybenzone, polymers of petroleum, parabens and PABA.
-These chemicals not only block the sunburn but also the skin's’ ability to breathe.
+These chemicals not only block sunburn but also the skin's ability to breathe.
 It stops your skin from absorbing oxygen and expelling toxins and carbon dioxide.
 The nasty part is that whilst lying in the sun with these chemicals on your skin, you’re baking the chemicals into your body.
 Oxybenzone is a strong free-radical generator, it becomes carcinogenic when exposed to sunlight!!
-The lesson here is that if you’re going to use a sunscreen, make it a natural one with non-nanoparticle zinc or titanium oxide.
+The lesson here is that if you’re going to use sunscreen, make it a natural one with non-nano particle zinc or titanium oxide.

 Try gradually exposing your skin to the sun